ACCIDENT: An unexpected event or circumstance without deliberate intent.

 BUILDER’S RISK POLICY: Insures against loss to buildings and materials incidental while in the course of construction.

-BUILDING LIMIT*: A building limit is the maximum amount of money an insurance company will pay you for a covered loss.
+BUILDING LIMIT: A building limit is the maximum amount of money an insurance company will pay you for a covered loss.
+Claim Example: An electrical fire causes fire, smoke, and water damage to units and common elements.
+Additional damage can be caused as a result of firefighters and first responders gaining access.

 BUSINESS INTERRUPTION: Covers loss of income that cannot be collected as a result of property damage from a covered cause of loss.

-BUSINESS OWNERS POLICY: A policy that includes Property, General Liability and Business Interruption coverage.
+BUSINESS OWNERS POLICY: A policy that includes Property, General Liability, and Business Interruption coverage.

 CASUALTY INSURANCE: Liability insurance providing coverage for negligent acts and omissions by an insured individual or organization.